ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

  * **Time Till Fade:** The amount of time to wait until a fade occurs.
  * **Blink Transition Speed:** The fade blink speed on collision.
  * **Fade Color:** The colour to fade the headset to on collision.
+ * **Target List Policy:** A specified VRTK_PolicyList to use to determine whether any objects will be acted upon by the Headset Collision Fade.
  * **Headset Collision:** The VRTK Headset Collision script to use when determining headset collisions.
 If this is left blank then the script will need to be applied to the same GameObject.
  * **Headset Fade:** The VRTK Headset Fade script to use when fading the headset.
 If this is left blank then the script will need to be applied to the same GameObject.